Francismarcnikko123/-CPU-SCHEDULING-VISUALIZATION/README.md

 Nombrado (MLD-jc):

+- Designed the UI
 - Integrated the CPU algorithms to the dynamic UI to have real time visualization
 - Implemented a color scheme for the FIFO, SJF, SRTF, RR to have an indicator in gnatt chart like when the process is running it indicates as yellow and if it's already done it's cyan
 - Finalized the MLFQ and RR to be in sync with the other UI components and to have real time visualization
 - Added an indicator to MLFQ in the gnatt chart where it shows the highest priority and the lowest (This is only for the MLFQ algorithm since it has quequing priorities)
-- Implemented a queue panel based of the algorithms process when running in each algorithms (depends on what the user want's to select) shows the process next queue
+- Implemented a queue panel with real time visualization of the algorithms process when running in each algorithms shows the process of the next queue
 - Added the simulation speed where user can adjust the sim speed of the process during it's execution or before the user enters run to execute the process

 Diwa (Francismarcnikko123):

 - Implemented RR and MLFQ

 PROJECT OVERVIEW: